What you need to know about traveling during an outbreak of Chinese coronavirus

 “You may have a fever, a cough - this is primarily a lower respiratory tract virus; general malaise, there may be gastrointestinal disturbances, ”says Dr. Rebecca Katz, professor and director of the Center for Global Health and Safety Sciences at Georgetown University.

 When complications of the virus occur, patients may develop pneumonia or kidney problems that can lead to death.

 What should be done to prevent coronavirus

-You can protect yourself from being infected with a coronavirus just as you protect yourself from becoming infected with any other virus.
-General hygiene practices, including regular hand washing, covering your mouth and nose when coughing or sneezing, are simple ways to stay healthy.
-Also avoid close contact with people and crowded places.
+You can protect yourself from being infected with the coronavirus just as you can protect yourself from being infected with any other virus.
+General hygiene practices, including regular hand washing and covering your mouth and nose when you cough or sneeze, are simple ways to stay healthy.
+Also, avoid close contact with people and crowded places.

 When cooking, be sure to carefully process and cook all kinds of meat, as well as eggs.

 Because the virus has affected the world, experts at Johns Hopkins University have developed real time map to track confirmed cases of coronavirus as it spreads.

 China: The vast majority of coronavirus cases occur in mainland China.